Cutleast/DynamicRaceMenuInterfacePatcher/README.md

 This is a dynamic patching tool for the Skyrim mod RaceMenu by expired6978 to work with different ui overhaul mods.
 **No assets or files by the original mod author (expired6978) get redistributed!
 Patching takes place exclusively locally and redistribution of the patched files is strictly prohibited according to expired6978's permissions.**
 The tool requires a compatible patch to work.
+Those can be found on the Skyrim nexus on Nexus Mods by searching for something like "DRIP Patch".
-More info on this can be found in the documentation (coming soon!).
+More info on creating patches can be found in the [documentation](./DOCUMENTATION.md).

 # Features

 - Fully automated patching
 - Automatic extraction of BSA
 - Can be installed as a mod in MO2 or Vortex